 “It’s no secret that members of all ages are easily distracted by their smart phones.
 This generation only knows technology,” Treyana Johnson, O’Donnell Heights Club Coordinator, remarked.
 “It benefits them, but also interferes with their learning process especially when we can only contribute a certain amount of time to their learning.”
 The attention our dedicated staff members and volunteers at O’Donnell Heights and our Clubs across the region offer members during Power Hour goes well beyond completing that day’s homework assignment and truly supports the development of broader academic, behavioral and social skills—like perseverance—that will serve kids in all aspects of their lives.
 “When kids come to ODH, we provide structure and the ability for them to grow as individuals.
 They have free time which they’re always excited about, but the most important thing is providing them with information that’ll last them for a lifetime.
 Even help them develop skills that’ll be beneficial to their future—and they know it.
 Our work reminds them of what’s real and worth their full focus.
 This helps them to put forth the dedication needed for their success.”

-If you want to work alongside our Club staff in supporting our members during Power Hour and other Boys & Girls Clubs programming during the critical out-of-school time hours, please click here to complete our volunteer interest form to be a part of the great futures taking shape in Metropolitan Baltimore.
+Want to work alongside our Club staff in supporting our members during Power Hour and other Boys & Girls Clubs programming during the critical out-of-school time hours?
+Click here to complete our volunteer interest form to be a part of the great futures taking shape in Metropolitan Baltimore.
 Click here to find out how you can add to the impact shaping the lives of our youth all year long.